 A good way to cut diagonally is to lay the two ends of the coil on top of one another.
 Then cut down diagonally whilst the two ends are aligned.

 You can’t just press the coil against the base and expect it to adhere completely.
 If it is just pressed against the base, it will separate when the clay dries or is fired.
 You need to attach it securely, and you can do this in one of two ways.

-When you dab water onto the scratched surface, you create clay slip, which acts as a glue.
-You scratch and slip each surface, and the press them together firmly.
+When you dab water onto the scratched surface, you create clay slip, which acts as glue.
+You scratch and slip each surface, and then press them together firmly.
 Then you smooth out the sides of the clay to conceal the join.

 Secondly, you can join the coil and the base by smearing the inside of the coil into the base.
 You can smear using your thumb or the round end of a wooden tool.
 It’s also fine to smear the outside of the coil so that the pot appears smooth on the outside.

 It is a creative decision if you want the coils on your pot to be visible or not.
 I like the coil detail, so I smear and smooth on the inside.